quii/learn-go-with-tests/databases.md

 ## Write the test first

-Our `CreateTempDir` function creates 3 `up` files, and 3 `down` files if the `empty` boolan param is `false`.
+Our `CreateTempDir` function creates 3 `up` files, and 3 `down` files if the `empty` boolean param is `false`.
 Since our `SpyStore` is tracking how many calls each migration receives, we can check that only the first `num` have been called directly, so let's do that.

 Since we have to write two tests (one for `up` and one for `down` migrations), let's our tests DRY and write an assertion function using [`reflect`](https://golang.org/pkg/reflect).
 We need to take care to account for migrations that may not exist in the store (with a `0` value), so we'll have to modify the `got` slice artificially.